bryceandpeas/tumbly/README.md

 # Tumbly

-A tool to download tagged images from tumblr, add their urls and other associated data (tags etc.) to a database.
+A tool to download tagged images from tumblr as well as add their urls and other associated data (tags etc.) to a database.

 ## Installation